bhargavsonagara/fero-ecommerce/README.md

 - Build an e-commerce API using Django Rest Framework to manage customers, orders, and products.
+- No Authentication provided all apis are public.
 - CRUD operations available.
 - Filters available on Order Items.
 - Supports latest version of Python i.e. Python 3.10.13 along with Django 4.1.11: